googleapis/sdk-platform-java/library_generation/README.md

 The path to where the generated repository goes.

 The default value is the current working directory when running the script.
+For example, `cd google-cloud-java && python generate_repo.py ...` without
+specifying the `--repository_path` option will modify the `google-cloud-java` repository the user `cd`'d into.

 Note that versions.txt has to exist in `repository_path` in order to generate right version for each library.